pactflow/docs.pactflow.io/docs/workshops/ci-cd/set-up-ci/03_configure_consumer_and_provider_pipelines.md

 ## Expected state by the end of this step

-Both consumer and provider builds passing.
+* Both consumer and provider builds passing ✅